jamesm224/community_dynamics/README.md

 ### RNAseq Post-processing
 Process the RNASeq data.
 The remainder of Data Analysis was performed in R.
+This data analysis was developed to be easily reproducible and understand.
+All corresponding .Rmd files also include a visual .md file that displays the results from the R scripts in a user friendly way.

+   - 01_differential_expression_analysis: Process raw data to obtain differentially expressed genes
       - Process raw data to obtain edgeR data.
       - Relative read counts were used for Differential Expression Analysis

+   - 02_processing_relative_RNASeq_data: Analyze differentially expressed genes
+      - Contains overview heatmaps, dotplots, COG overview, LFC analysis
       - Includes ClusterProfiler Pathway Enrichement Analysis

-  - Analyze Differential Expression Analysis results for RNASeq data
+   - 03_analyze_KEGG_pathways: Pathway analysis
-    - Includes heatmaps, pathway plots, and LFC analysis
+      - Contains KEGG and pathway analysis for heterotrophs and Prochlorococcus

-  - Analyze the absolute count RNASeq data
+      - Has overview heatmaps and specific pathway plot breakdown

-    - Includes the conversion of relative to absolute count data
+  - 04_absolute_RNA_analysis: Examining cell count corrected data
+     - Converts data to transcript per cell counts
      - Incorporates a customizable script for generating gene diagrams for all desired KEGG pathways
+     - Contains a overview KEGG heatmap and heatmap for gene presence/absence analysis

 ### Metagenomics Analysis
 Process metagenomic data using bowtie and read map to the known reference genomes
   - Genomes used in this study